 - 2.1 There has been different guidance and legislation in place governing charges for Non-residential services since 2002.
 From the start there was a move away from flat rate charges to charges linked to the quantity of service(s) received.
-A "Cap" on the amount anyone could pay towards their care, and a financial assessment (Means Test) was also introduced at that time as a way of supporting the concept of fairer charging, and ensuring that charges were affordable. - 2.2 In 2010 the Welsh Government introduced the Social Care Charges (Wales) Measure.
+A "Cap" on the amount anyone could pay towards their care, and a financial assessment (Means Test) was also introduced at that time as a way of supporting the concept of fairer charging and ensuring that charges were affordable. - 2.2 In 2010 the Welsh Government introduced the Social Care Charges (Wales) Measure.
 Prior to the introduction of the measure Carmarthenshire had a "Cap" of £96 a week, but this legislation introduced a statutory national "Cap" for wales of £50 a week.
-Local Authorities could set their "Cap" below this figure, however Carmarthenshire decided to apply the "Cap" as announced by Welsh Government each year, and included this in its charging policy. - 2.3 In 2016-17 the "Cap" was £60, and in January 2017 the Welsh Government made a commitment to increase the "Cap" to £100 by 2021 (see appendix 1).
-To achieve this, the "Cap" has increased by £10 per year over the last 2 years, and for 2018-19 the "Cap" is currently £80. - 2.4 In order for Welsh Government to fulfil its commitment, it will need to continue to increase the "Cap" by £10 a year for the next 2 years. - 2.5 In 2017 the Authority introduced a corporate charging policy which applies to all departments and services.
+Local Authorities could set their "Cap" below this figure, however Carmarthenshire decided to apply the "Cap" as announced by Welsh Government each year and included this in its charging policy. - 2.3 In 2016-17 the "Cap" was £60, and in January 2017 the Welsh Government made a commitment to increase the "Cap" to £100 by 2021 (see Appendix 1).
+To achieve this, the "Cap" has increased by £10 per year over the last 3 years, and for 2019-20 the "Cap" is currently £90 and is expected to be £100 in April 2020. - 2.4 In 2017 the Authority introduced a corporate charging policy which applies to all departments and services.
 One of the principles within this policy is to maximise income and to work towards full cost recovery when setting charges.
 It is important to note that for Social Care services the recipient of the service is entitled to a Financial Assessment to determine how much they can afford to pay.
 It is therefore important to understand the relationship between the ability to pay, the charge for the service, the type and quantity of service provided and the "Cap", it is this relationship that will determine the level of income even if individual charges are set at full cost recovery.
-Currently the scale of charges for 2018-19, in most cases is significantly less than the cost of provision, however increasing charges would not necessarily increase income for this year because the amount anyone can pay is controlled by the current "Cap" and Financial Assessment. - 2.6 The Social Services and Well-being (Wales) Act 2014 is the current legislation which covers charging for services, and for the most part the charging rules have been inherited from previous legislation and continue to include a financial assessment and a "Cap".
+Currently the scale of charges for 2019-20, in most cases is significantly less than the cost of provision, however increasing charges would not necessarily increase income for this year because the amount anyone can pay is controlled by the current "Cap" and Financial Assessment. - 2.5 The Social Services and Well-being (Wales) Act 2014 is the current legislation which covers charging for services, and for the most part the charging rules have been inherited from previous legislation and continue to include a financial assessment and a "Cap".